-Access to theatre/ Operating lists

-Adequate support staff More beds

-Admin support Better IT systems and access to data

-More resource and reducal facilities
+Access to theatre/ operating lists Adequate support staff More beds Admin support More resource and medical facilities

-More reform critical and and an applications.

 Retention

 - 6.5.16 We need now to consider retention across all staff groups including trainees.11 - 6.5.17 The VS has started an ASPIRE programme to support early years consultants. - 6.5.18 Early retirement, the loss of senior staff, is a real concern. - 6.5.19 We need to explore if changes should be made to recommendations regarding on call for vascular surgeons aged over 55 years of age.
 12